Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

 There’s a movement to turn the Apostle Islands into Wisconsin’s first national park, and that should tell you where to set your expectations for this national lakeshore.
 The 22 islands along 12 miles of coast make this spot decidedly Caribbean-esque, especially where the sand turns to cliffs and the water turns turquoise.
 Book a kayak tour from Bayfield (or head out on your own) and float into dark coastal caves, among dots of forest, or even inland to the rivers and sloughs.

 The other iconic activity here is a boat tour—the Grand Tour, to be precise.
-Your captain will cover 55 miles of scenery in roughly 2.5 hours, and you’ll see why they call these islands the “jewels of Lake Superior.”
+Your captain will cover 55 miles of scenery in roughly two and a half hours, and you’ll see why they call these islands the “jewels of Lake Superior.”

 Camp on Madeline Island